nus-cs2103-AY2324S1/ip/README.md

 BauBauBot is a Java-based chatbot that helps you keep track of your to-dos, deadlines, and events.
 With BauBauBot, you can easily manage your tasks and stay organized. 🤖

+## User Guide

+You can access the user guide [here](https://et-irl.github.io/ip/)!

 ## Getting Started

 To use BauBauBot, follow these simple steps:

-1. **Download the JAR File**: You can download the JAR file for BauBauBot from the latest releases on our [GitHub page](https://github.com/et-irl/ip/releases/tag/A-Jar).
+1. **Download the JAR File**: You can download the JAR file for BauBauBot from the latest releases on our [GitHub page](https://github.com/et-irl/ip/releases).

 2. **Run the JAR File**: After downloading the JAR file, open your command terminal and navigate to the directory where the JAR file is located.
 Use the following command to run BauBauBot: